In addition to the

 Bachelor's Degree Program,

-National Paralegal College offers a course of study leading to a certificate in paralegal studies.
-This program is suitable for students who are looking to complete their training and enter the job market as quickly as possible, and for students who already have an associate's or bachelor's degree in another subject.
+National Paralegal College offers a course of study leading to an associate's degree in paralegal studies.
+This program is suitable for students who seek a broad-based foundation in legal studies and business, as well as for students who would like to use their paralegal training as a stepping-stone to a bachelor's degree.

-The amount of time required to complete the certificate program varies with student course load, as illustrated below.
+The amount of time required to complete the associate's degree program varies with student course load, as illustrated below.

 |For students taking 3 courses at a time: